camillevalat/Abcd5-website/README.md

 ---

+## The Name Effect

+We’ve all had the experience of watching a movie and being captivated by a certain character.
+Investigating the influence of a character on a movie's rating reveals the complex interactions taking place: their depth, relatability, and the charisma they bring to the screen.
+Their presence can sway the audience's perception, affecting the film's reception and success.
+To investigate this theory, the two main questions we shifted our focus towards were:

+Does the number of instances a character name appears have any effect on a movie’s rating?
+And moreover, does the same character appearing in specifically a movie sequel have any effect on a movie’s rating?

+But before starting, enjoy the interactive visualisation of the number of movies each character has appeared in! (save as html)

+Character Names appearance number and Rating
+*   Png plot
+*   Write results

+Which character names associate with which genre best?
+*   Write results

+Do films with sequels have a higher weighted_score?
+*   Png plot
+*   While films with 2 sequences vary among their

+---

 ## Cracking the Code: When Should You Release Your Movie?

 We're on a mission to figure out the best time to launch a movie.
 Why?
 Because we're not just aiming for success; we're aiming for the very best kind.
 And to crack this secret code, we're diving deep into the world of movie release timing.